strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 You use `topicsBlacklistPattern` if you want to use blacklists.

-Pretty similar to before, but previously topic _configuration_ was not replicated.
+This is pretty similar to MirrorMaker, but previously topic _configuration_ was not replicated.

 The target cluster had to be manually maintained to match topic configuration changes in the source cluster.
+Something easily overlooked, and typically requiring users to build their own automation to achieve at scale.

-This time the topic configuration is automatically synchronized between source and target clusters through configuration properties.
+With MirrorMaker 2.0, the topic configuration is automatically synchronized between source and target clusters according to the topics defined in the `MirrorMaker2` custom resource.
 Configuration changes are propagated to remote topics so that new topics and partitions are detected and created.
-The need for rebalancing vanishes.
+By keeping topic properties synchronized, the need for consumer rebalancing due to topic changes is greatly reduced.

 ### Offset tracking and mapping

-In the old version of MirrorMaker, the offset of the source topic in the target cluster begins when the replication begins.
+In the previous version of MirrorMaker, the consumer offset of the source topic in the target cluster begins when the replication begins.
 The `__consumer_offsets` topic is not mirrored.
 So offsets of the source topic and its replicated equivalent can have two entirely different positions.
 This was often problematic in a failover situation.
 How to find the offset in the target cluster?
 Strategies such as using timestamps can be adopted, but it adds complexity.

-Poof!
 These issues entirely disappear with MirrorMaker 2.0.
 Instead, we get simplicity and sophistication through the `MirrorCheckpointConnector`.

 `MirrorCheckpointConnector` tracks and maps offsets for specified consumer groups using an _offset sync_ topic and _checkpoint_ topic.